 They are designed to give you exposure to the day-to-day routine of chambers and an opportunity to meet our members so you can decide whether a career at the bar is right for you.

-Mini-pupils will spend three to five days shadowing a barrister throughout their working day in court and/or in conference, as well as being invited to read through briefs and instructions.
+As a mini-pupil, you will spend 3–5 days shadowing a barrister throughout their working day in court and/or in conference, as well as being invited to read through briefs and instructions.

 You will be required to travel to and from courts within a reasonable distance.
-Please note that mini-pupillages are not funded and mini-pupils will be required to meet their travel expenses.
+Please note that mini-pupillages are not funded and you will be required to meet your own travel expenses and other.

-Pump Court prides itself on it’s professionalism and client care, all mini puplis will be expected to demonstrate the same degree of professionalism and discretion as our barristers and staff.
-Due to the sensitive nature of our work, all successful applicants must sign a confidentiality agreement prior to the commencement of their pupillage.
+At Pump Court we pride ourselves on our professionalism and client care.
+As a mini pupil, you will be expected to demonstrate the same degree of professionalism and discretion as our barristers and staff.
+Due to the sensitive nature of our work, you will be required sign a confidentiality agreement prior to the commencement of your mini pupillage.

 Mini pupils will not be assessed and no formal feedback will be given.
-There is no set number of mini pupillages offered within the year and the number is dependent on the availability of supervisors.
+We do not offer a fixed number of mini pupillages each year.
+Instead, the number is dependent on the availability of supervisors.

 The process of selection for mini-pupillage is entirely separate from the pupillage process.

-Chambers operates within the Equality and Diversity Code in relation to recruitment of both mini-pupils and pupils consistently with the Bar Council Fair recruitment guidance.
+Chambers operates within the Equality & Diversity Code in relation to recruitment of both mini-pupils and pupils consistently with the Bar Council Fair recruitment guidance.